0xPolygon/polygon-docs/docs/pos/how-to/snapshots.md

 curl -L https://snapshot-download.polygon.technology/snapdown.sh | bash -s -- --network mainnet --client heimdall --extract-dir data --validate-checksum true
 ```

+!!! tip

-> This bash script automatically handles all download and extraction phases, as well as optimizing disk space by deleting already extracted files along the way.
+    This bash script automatically handles all download and extraction phases, as well as optimizing disk space by deleting already extracted files along the way.

 - `--extract-dir` and `--validate-checksum` flags are optional.
 - Consider using a Screen session to prevent accidental interruptions during the chaindata download and extraction process.